Tritlo/ghc/docs/users_guide/glasgow_exts.rst

     flag.
 Turning the limit off with :ghc-flag:`-fno-max-valid-substitutions` displays all found substitutions.

+.. ghc-flag:: -fshow-type-of-substitutions
+    :shortdesc: Toggles whether to show the type of the valid substitutions in the output.
+    :type: dynamic
+    :category: verbosity
+    :reverse: -fno-type-of-substitutions

+    :default: on

+    By default, the substitutions show the type of the substitution.
+    This can be turned off by the reverse of this flag.

+.. ghc-flag:: -fshow-type-app-of-substitutions
+    :shortdesc: Toggles whether to show the type application of the valid substitutions in the output.
+    :type: dynamic
+    :category: verbosity
+    :reverse: -fno-show-type-app-of-substitutions

+    :default: on

+    By default, the substitutions show the type application needed to make this substitution fit the type of the hole, e.g. for the hole ``(_ :: Int -> [Int])``, ``mempty`` is a substitution with ``mempty @(Int -> [Int])``.
+This can be toggled off with the reverse of this flag.

+.. ghc-flag:: -fshow-provenance-of-substitutions
+    :shortdesc: Toggles whether to show the provenance of the valid substitutions in the output.
+    :type: dynamic
+    :category: verbosity
+    :reverse: -fno-show-provenance-of-substitutions

+    :default: on

+    By default, each substitution shows the provenance information of its substitution, i.e. where it was bound or defined, and what module it was originally defined in if it was imported.
+This can be toggled off using the reverse of this flag.

 .. ghc-flag:: -funclutter-valid-substitutions
-    :shortdesc: Unclutter the list of valid substitutions by not showing provenance of suggestion.
+    :shortdesc: Unclutter the list of valid substitutions by not showing provenance nor type applications of suggestions.
     :type: dynamic
     :category: verbosity

     :default: off

-    This flag can be toggled to decrease the verbosity of the valid substitution suggestions by not showing the provenance the suggestions.
+    This flag can be toggled to decrease the verbosity of the valid substitution suggestions by not showing the provenance nor type application of the suggestions.

 .. _typed-holes-refinement-substitutions: